Japan expected to extend COVID-19 state of emergency - sources | Health

 Japan expected to extend COVID-19 state of emergency - sources

-Japan has had a total of 390,687 coronavirus cases and 5,766 deaths, public broadcaster NHK said.
+Japan has had a total of 390,687 coronavirus cases and 5,766 deaths, NHK said.
 In Tokyo, new cases totalled 633 on Sunday, below 1,000 for the third consecutive day.
-Separately, the lower house is expected to pass on Monday a revision to the coronavirus special measures law, followed by upper house approval on Wednesday, NHK said.
+Separately, the lower house on Monday passed a revision to the coronavirus special measures law that the upper house is expected to approve on Wednesday, domestic media said.
 The revision would toughen regulations and allow authorities to levy fines on those who break the law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)